 For more help, here are 5 Expert Ways to Increase Your eCommerce Customer Service.

 8. Get More Leads With Lead Magnets

 Creating a lead magnet or a freebie to collect emails or essential information to remarket to potential customers, aka leads, is a great way to increase your eCommerce sales.

 A lead magnet is the bait you offer to your leads in order to get them to convert on your form and become a lead.
 The key to collecting quality leads is to create a freebie or lead magnet that appeals to your ideal B2B customer.

 For example, if your B2B eCommerce store sells products, then maybe a discount or exclusive deal can help drive leads.
-Likewise, if you're service-based, you can provide a report, checklist, ebook, or webinar on a topic that helps to address one of the pain points your potential customers need a solution for at the moment.
+Likewise, if you’re service-based, you can provide a report, checklist, ebook, or an informative webinar on a topic that helps to address one of the pain points your potential customers need a solution for at the moment.

 Regardless of which B2B eCommerce store you are in, you’ll need to create a valuable landing page or website pop-ups to present your lead magnet professionally and seamlessly in front of your B2B eCommerce.

 9. Leverage the Power of Search Engine Optimization (SEO)

 Search engine optimization stats suggest that 39% of global e-commerce traffic comes from search.
 Simply having a website has never been enough to help your business grow.
 Instead, it would be best if you made an effort to invest in SEO.